ParisNeo/safe_store/README.md

 ## ⚠️ Status: Beta

 safe_store is currently in Beta.
-The core API for both `SafeStore` (vectors) and `GraphStore` (graphs) is stabilizing, but breaking changes are still possible before a `2.0.0` release.
+The core API for both `SafeStore` (vectors) and `GraphStore` (graphs) is stabilizing, but breaking changes are still possible.
+The WebUI is experimental.
 Feedback and contributions are welcome!

 ---